This text is translated into Russian by google automatic human level neural machine.

 Did the residents feel it?

 In addition, a gap has emerged in the region between the dynamics of the social and economic situation.
-In economics, everything was very good.
-Magadan region showed excellent performance in the investment sphere: in January-November 2015 grew by 49,6%, and no other DFO region showed such positive dynamics.
-This coincided with the launch of the same field Pavlik and others.
-Although it is interesting that the volume of construction work in the region fell again (by 7,1% over the year).
-Over the year, industry in the region grew by 6,5% (the second indicator of growth in the DFO), and agriculture grew by 16% (although, of course, with its small turnovers in general).
-In the agrarian sector of the Far Eastern Federal District, the Magadan region in general was the only region where growth took place.
+In the economy, everything was very good.
+The Magadan Region showed excellent performance in the investment sphere: growth in January-November 2015 amounted to 49,6%, and no other region of the Far Eastern Federal District showed such positive dynamics.
+This coincided with the launch of the same Pavlik and others field.
+Although it is interesting that the volume of construction work in the region fell again (by 7,1% per year).
+Industry in the region grew by 6,5% over the year (the second growth indicator in the Far Eastern Federal District), and agriculture by 16% (although, of course, with low turnover in general).
+In the agricultural sector of the Far Eastern Federal District, the Magadan Region was generally the only region where growth took place.

 At the same time, the Magadan region has been a vivid example of when "abstract" (for the population) financial and economic indicators are not immediately converted into raising the standard of living of citizens.
 On the contrary, in the Far Eastern Federal District, it distinguished itself against the backdrop of all the successes of its production sector with weak social dynamics.
 So, real money incomes of the population fell in January-November 2015 by 8,2%, and the retail trade turnover for the year decreased by 6,1% (one of the worst results, together with the Amur region).
 The region, largely due to the fault of its peripheral situation, was also distinguished by a noticeable price increase, especially for food products (by 16,5% as of December 2015 in relation to December 2014).
 As a result, ordinary people in the region could not become the beneficiaries of its economic growth and did not experience its advantages.